 So which one is your favorite among this list of popular drink tea?

-If you are not from India then you must try masala tea (most popular drink in India) whenever you will come in India or make it at your home & taste.
+If you are not from India then you must try masala tea (most popular drink in India) or lal chai (special red tea) whenever you will come in India or make it at your home & taste.